gregorsajovic/best_practices/README.md

 ## Description of the project

 This repository is created to present best practices in software development, to help developers with guidelines how to create good pofessional code for different programs.
+It will be constantly envolving and growing, also some of this parts will be unfinished or should I say open for editing.

 ## Table of content